 The project began in January 2020 and a planning meeting and workshop was held in Cambridge in early March, with the participation of the Japanese team.
 Shortly afterwards lockdowns were initiated in both Cambridge and Tokyo and work on the project was formally paused for a three-month period.
 Research was resumed in the summer of 2020.
 Progress has been made with respect to each of the WPs.

 In WP2 progress has been made in developing the conceptual framework for the work, and has resulted in a series of publications including an edited collection, Is Law Computable?
-Critical Reflections on Law and Artificial Intelligence, which was published by Hart/Bloomsbury in November 2020, and papers given ‘revise and resubmit’ in the Journal of Cross-Disciplinary Research in Computational Law and the Northern Ireland Law Quarterly.
+Critical Reflections on Law and Artificial Intelligence, which was published by Hart/Bloomsbury in November 2020, and papers published in the Journal of Cross-Disciplinary Research in Computational Law and the Northern Ireland Legal Quarterly.
 In addition, substantial progress has been made on constructing a dataset of historical employment cases which will be used to test hypotheses concerning the long-run dynamics of legal change and the coevolution of law with social and economic development.

 In WP3 work has been carried out on the dataset of English cases and the possibility of creating similar datasets of Japanese cases has been explored with relevant stakeholders.
 Progress has also been made in developing the ML and NLP methods which will be used to analyse the judicial data.
 As regards the English data set of court cases, the focus was on pre-processing the data set.
 Guidance for manually tagging selected cases has been produced and the manual tagging of the data set has been concluded.

-Both WP2 and WP3 have organised multiple meetings between the British and Japanese sides, via Zoom, to co-ordinate progress and ensure continuing co-operation notwithstanding the impossibility of meeting in person during the COVID-19 emergency.
+Both WP2 and WP3 have organised multiple meetings between the British and Japanese sides, via zoom, to coordinate progress and ensure continuing cooperation notwithstanding the impossibility of meeting in person during the Covid emergency.